i-dream-of-ai/mcp-server-browserbase/README.md

 - **Claude**: `claude-3-5-sonnet-latest`, `claude-3-7-sonnet-latest`
 - **Other providers**: Cerebras, Groq, and more

 _Note: The model must be supported in Stagehand.
-Check out the docs [here](https://docs.stagehand.dev/examples/custom_llms#supported-llms)._
+Check out the docs [here](https://docs.stagehand.dev/examples/custom_llms#supported-llms).
+When using any custom model, you must provide your own API key for that provider._

 ## Tools